'See a doctor immediately': Australian health alert as disease spreads at festival

 "While it is a well-known symptom of meningococcal disease, the rash does not always occur, or may present late in the illness," McAnulty added.

-Multiple of invasive meningococcal diseases have been reported in Australia this year.
+Multiple cases of invasive meningococcal diseases have been reported in Australia this year.
 In July, a two-year-old child died after contracting a case.
-The four most common meningococcal types in Australia are B, C, W and Y and vaccines are available to protect against them.
+The four most common meningococcal types in Australia are B, C, W and Y, and vaccines are available to protect against them.

-A total of 12 cases were reported in SA in 2021 – of which six were serogroup B and six were serogroup W.
+A total of 12 cases were reported in South Australia in 2021 – of which six were serogroup B and six were serogroup W.

 There were three deaths from meningococcal disease in 2021.